 Because of the first-pass effect, only a fraction of the melatonin you ingest gets actually absorbed; over 80% is degraded, resulting in oral melatonin’s poor bioavailability.

 While melatonin might not impact your liver, your liver does have an impact on how well your melatonin supplement works.

-Melatonin bioavailability describes how well your body uses melatonin.
+Melatonin bioavailability describes how well your body absorbs melatonin.

-Poor bioavailability means that your body doesn’t absorb and use all of the melatonin you take.
-Melatonin with high bioavailability means your body absorbs most if not all of it, thus using it more efficiently.
+Poor bioavailability means that your body doesn’t absorb all of the melatonin you take.
+Melatonin with high bioavailability means your body absorbs most, if not all of it, thus using it more efficiently.

 A study comparing methods of absorption found the greatest potential in intranasal absorption, which was absorbed much more quickly compared to other methods including oral and transdermal melatonin.